Al3cLee/silverbullet-space/index.md

 * The current page is [[index]], click the "house" icon on the upper right corner to get back here.
 * You can search for pages via `Cmd-K` (`Ctrl-K` for Windows), or via clicking the "page" icon.
 On mobile devices, tap with 2 fingers to search.
 * Full text search is available via `Cmd-Shift-F` (`Ctrl-Shift-F` for Windows).
-* Dark theme is available via clicking on the command icon and selecting "Editor: Toggle Dark Mode".
+* Dark theme is available via clicking on the "command" icon and selecting "Editor: Toggle Dark Mode".
 Or, you can simply push this button: ${widgets.commandButton("Editor: Toggle Dark Mode")}

 Below are the last 5 edited pages: